abdllahdev/thoth-dissertation/source/06_introduction.md

 ### Boilerplate Code Problem

 Building full-stack apps requires too much boilerplate code, which makes the development time-consuming.
 Boilerplate code in full-stack web applications refers to the repetitive code that must be written.
 This code is often necessary for the app to function correctly but does not directly contribute to the application's unique features or functionality.
-This includes code for writing input validation schemas, setting up the middlewares that are used for data validation, etc. Moreover, most modern web apps usually have common features like authentication and permissions, which can be tedious to setup using the currently available tools.
+It includes simple input validations, such as checking if the server received the correct data types, or verifying if the client sent all the required inputs.
+Additionally, setting up the middleware for data validation and authentication adds to this burden.
+Moreover, most modern web apps commonly require features like authentication and permissions, which can be tedious to set up using currently available tools.
 Here are some examples of common boilerplate code:

 1- **Validation schemes**: Validation schemas can be used by validation middlewares to validate if the client app sent the right data or not.
 Listing \ref{lst:validation-schema-example} shows a schema that validates that clients sent a JSON object with fields `username` and `password` of type string.
 When the client fails to send any of the required fields or sends the incorrect data types, this schema will throw an error.
 The code uses a TypeScript validation library called Zod[@zod-ref].

 \newpage

 \begin{lstlisting}[caption=Validation schema example.,label={lst:validation-schema-example},language=JavaScript]
-/\*_ An example in NodeJS/ExpressJS and Zod _/
+/** An example in NodeJS/ExpressJS and Zod */
 import { z } from 'zod';

 export const signup = z.object({
   data: z.object({
     username: z.string({
       required_error: '`username` is required',
     }),
     password: z.string({
       required_error: '`password` is required',
     }),
   }),
 });
 \end{lstlisting}

 2- **Middlewares**: Middlewares are used to perform extra operations on the request before handing it to the function that is responsible for handling it.
 Middlewares are usually used to do data validation or check user permissions.
 The code in Listing \ref{lst:middleware-example} shows how middlewares can be used for data validation.

 \begin{lstlisting}[caption=Middlewares example.,label={lst:middleware-example},language=JavaScript]
-/\*_ An example in NodeJS/ExpressJS _/
+/** An example in NodeJS/ExpressJS */
 const express = require('express');
 const app = express();

-/\*\*

-- A function that uses the validation schema
-- and validates the body of the request
-  _/
-  function validationMiddleware(req, res, next) { /_ body \*/ }
+/** A function that uses the validation schema and validates the body of the request */ function validationMiddleware(req, res, next) { /_ body \*/ }

-/\*\*

-- A function that handles the requests
-  _/
-  function signUpUser (req, res, next) { /_ body \*/ }
+/** A function that handles the requests */ function signUpUser (req, res, next) { /_ body \*/ }

-/\*_ Route _/
+/** Route */
 app.post('/api/auth/signup', validationMiddleware, signUpUser);
 \end{lstlisting}